October 06, 2021

 Kiyo is the live-in cook at the Maiko House and her childhood friend Sumire is an aspiring maiko, an apprentice geiko (more commonly known in Tokyo as geisha).
 The reason sixteen-year-old Kiyo isn't in school is because secondary education in Japan is only compulsory through junior high.

-Each thirty-minute episode is split into three segments that follow a similar format, a day-in-the-life about Kiyo and Sumire followed by a discussion of the featured recipe (with Sumire doing the research).
+Each thirty-minute episode is split into three segments that follow a similar format, a day-in-the-life about Kiyo and Sumire followed by a discussion of the featured recipe (with Sumire doing the research and Kiyo doing the cooking).

-The Makanai (referring to the meals provided by the live-in cook at a boarding house) is Netflix's live-action version.
+The Makanai (referring to the live-in cook at a boarding house) is Netflix's excellent live-action version, written and directed by Hirokazu Kore'eda.
+Kore'eda reworks the material with Sumire as the main character and gives her more depth.

 Related links